Get the best sleep apnea treatment in NJ

 Am I at risk for Sleep Apnea?

 Anyone can develop sleep apnea.
 An estimated 18 million Americans suffer from this condition.
-That means that 1 out of every 15 people have sleep apnea.
+That means that 1 out of every 15 people has sleep apnea.
 Sleep apnea is more commonly found in men and individuals who snore, are overweight, have high blood pressure, and are over the age of 50.
-Some studies suggest hereditary may also be a factor.
-Take this quiz to find out if you may be at risk!
+Some studies suggest heredity may also be a factor.

 Who is a candidate for Sleep Apnea Treatment?